Trusted WordPress tutorials, when you need them most.

 Now, you can view the client reports by clicking the ‘View Reports’ button.

-In the report, you can show clients the total updates you did on their website.
+In the report, you can show clients the total updates you made to their website.

 These include WordPress core updates, plugin updates, and theme updates.
 There is also an option to select the date range and display stats from a specific time period.